singhJaspreet5882/Weather_App/README.md

 To see a live demo of the Weather App click here -  https://singhjaspreet5882.github.io/Weather_App/

 Contributions to the Weather App are welcome!
 If you'd like to contribute, please follow these steps:
+Fork the repository
+Create a new branch (git checkout -b feature/my-new-feature) Make your changes and commit them (git commit -am 'Add some feature') Push to the branch (git push origin feature/my-new-feature) Create a new Pull Request